Service Initiation · PII

 The PersonalIdentifiableInformation field MUST be sent as a compact JWE — a signed-then-encrypted token (Nested JWT).
 The process is:

-1. Build the PII JSON — construct the PII object for the stage you are at (POST /par or POST /payments).
-See Structure of the PII object below.
+• Build the PII JSON — construct the PII object for the stage you are at (POST/par or POST/payments).
+See The PII payload structure below.

 Example